 Computer: As a general guideline, a computer three years old or less is best.
-It should be running at least Windows XP, Vista, Windows 7, Windows 8, or Mac OSX.
+It should be running at least Microsoft Vista, Windows 7, Windows 8, or Mac OSX.
 (Note: Windows XP is no longer supported by Microsoft and is not recommended.)
 We also recommend using a standard laptop or desktop computer.
 We do not currently recommend using tablets and smart phones as a primary station for taking online courses.
 Mobile devices use "apps" which may not be able to display or run some online course content and resources.

 Additional Software or Plug-ins: Depending on your course and instructor, you may have to purchase software.
 Contact the instructor for this info, or look at the course description page located on the SBCC course schedule page.
 Additionally, many instructors post lecture materials online in various file formats (typically PowerPoint, Word or PDF files).
 To open these files, you will need the appropriate software or software viewer plug-in.